 Markov analysis is a method similar to fault trees analysis (FTA) and dependence diagram (DD).
 By means of the Markov chain, system states and transitions are represented graphically.
 The transitions between states are obtained from the failure and repair rates.

-When defining the components and subcomponents involved in safety, last stage in the safety analysis is the hardware and software in critical components.
+When defining the components and subcomponents involved in safety, the last stage in the safety analysis is the hardware and software in critical components.
 In the drone SSA, software and hardware development assurance levels (DALs) validate safety requirements obtained from Preliminary System Safety Assessment (PSSA).
 Related with hardware and software safety in airborne systems, there are two recommendations for ensuring acceptable safety levels that are elaborated by the Radio Technical Commission for Aeronautics (RTCA).
 These recommendations are DO-178C (Software Considerations in Airborne Systems and Equipment Certification) and DO-254 (Design Assurance Guidance for Airborne Electronic Hardware).

 Embention’s support for System Safety Assessment